 The Borough Council operates a scheme to install commemorative plaques to mark people, places and events which have a connection to the history and culture of our borough.

-We are aiming to commission up to three plaques a year and the next plaque to be unveiled will be at the Rothley Court Hotel, in honour of Lord Macaulay.
+We are aiming to commission up to three plaques a year and the most recent plaque unveiled was at the Rothley Court Hotel, in honour of Lord Macaulay, on October 25, 2019.

 We want communities and organisations in the borough to nominate people, places or events to consider for the scheme.
 You can do this by downloading the form below (there is a word or PDF version) and returning it to email@example.com.